nicholaslambs/cse151a_project/README.md

 For additional references to MS3 answers, please refer to [this other Markdown file](https://github.com/nicholaslambs/cse151a_project/blob/main/milestones/ms3/README.md)

 For additional references to MS4 answers, please refer to [this other Markdown file](https://github.com/nicholaslambs/cse151a_project/blob/main/milestones/ms4/README.md)

+For additional references to MS5 answers, please refer to [this other Markdown file](https://github.com/nicholaslambs/cse151a_project/blob/main/milestones/ms5/README.md)

 Our group is gathering and simulating all this within the Python Notebook, `rl_card.ipynb`.
 You can find the notebook in the `rl_card` directory or [here](https://github.com/nicholaslambs/cse151a_project/blob/main/rl_card/rl_card.ipynb)